anagelberg/anagelberg/README.md

 - 🔭 I’m currently working on [MovieJar](https://github.com/anagelberg/MovieJar), adding Google Authorization as well as some user interaction features.

 - 🌱 I’m currently learning about **UX design principles** through UX certificate course through BrainStation, as well as how to implement Google Authorization in Movie Jar.
-In the future, I will be tackling testing with Jest as well as utilizing TypeScript.
+In the future, I will be tackling testing with Jest.

 <h3 align="left">Connect with me:</h3>
 <p align="left">